 I am currently a postdoctoral fellow with the Penn soft matter theory group where I am supervised by Randy Kamien.
-Together we are looking at kirigami-inspired design of materials and at disordered materials in which geometry and topology conspire to determine mechanical and dynamical properties of systems.
-I also work with Andrea Liu and Sid Nagel on problems related to disordered systems with free surfaces.
+Together we are looking at kirigami-inspired design of surfaces and at disordered materials in which geometry and topology conspire to determine mechanical and dynamical properties of the system.
+I also work with Andrea Liu and Sid Nagel on problems related to amorphous solids with free surfaces.

-Previously I was at the University of Illinois, where the bulk of my time was spent studying entangled polymer dynamics in Ken Schweizer’s research group.
+Previously I was at the University of Illinois, studying entangled polymer dynamics in Ken Schweizer’s research group.
 Our main focus was a rigorous treatment of polymer topological constraints — the idea that long polymers cannot cross through each other and thus become “entangled” — within a simple microscopic framework.